Interim Chief Operating Officer

-As Vice President of Communications for the Nashville Symphony, Jonathan Marx is responsible for developing cohesive communications strategies and supervising the institution’s public relations, website, social media, graphic design, publications and archives.
-Working closely with the Symphony’s marketing, development and education teams, he plays a key role in crafting institutional messaging and branding, with a focus on increasing public awareness of the Nashville Symphony’s mission and value to the community.
+Until recently, Jonathan Marx has served as Vice President of Communications for the Nashville Symphony, responsible for developing cohesive communications strategies and supervising the institution’s public relations, website, social media, graphic design, publications and archives.
+Working closely with the Symphony’s marketing, development and education teams, he has played a key role in crafting institutional messaging and branding, with a focus on increasing public awareness of the Nashville Symphony’s mission and value to the community.

 A former journalist with 18 years’ combined experience as an editor, critic and reporter for the Nashville Scene and The Tennessean, Jonathan also maintained a side career as a musician for nearly two decades, having recorded a dozen albums and toured widely with the group Lambchop.
 He has also toured with and appeared on recordings by Yo La Tengo and the late Vic Chesnutt.
 A native Nashvillian and lover of all things local, he served as producer of two archival reissue recordings by The Feminine Complex, an all-female teen rock ’n’ roll band from the late 1960s.
 He currently hosts a weekly broadcast, "Transmission," on community radio station WXNA-101.5 FM.